 About the Entrepreneurial Greenhouse Program

-The Entrepreneurial Greenhouse Program helps Columbia Business School students to prepare their businesses for investment by providing support and guidance throughout the semester, funding for pre-launch expenses, access to experts in key fields, and opportunities to present business concepts to professional investors.
-In its inaugural year, more than half of the ventures incubated in the Greenhouse were launched by graduation.
+The Entrepreneurial Greenhouse Program is a selective, application-based course that helps second-year Columbia Business School students prepare their businesses for investment by providing support and guidance throughout the semester, funding for expenses, access to experts in key fields, and opportunities to present their businesses to professional investors.

 During their participation in the class, students consult with seed funders to refine their presentations.
 Sponsors — which include venture capital firms, Internet incubators, law firms, technology providers, and accounting and consulting firms — provide financial support, pro bono services, and advice.

-The Greenhouse class provides seed funders with the opportunity to invest in student projects and also helps many students prepare for application to the Eugene Lang Entrepreneurial Initiative Fund.
+The Greenhouse class also helps many students prepare for application to the Lang Fund Selection Process.